Train TELLi dans la campagne

 Rural mobility stations: promoting shared mobility option in rural areas

-Conceived by Tech4Mobility, the Rural mobility stations are currently being tested in France.
-It aims at encouraging local residents to shift from private cars to bicycles, car sharing and other mobilities.
+Conceived by Tech4Mobility, Rural mobility stations are currently being tested in France.
+The goal: to encourage local residents to shift from private cars to bicycles, car sharing and other soft mobility options.

 Street furniture made especially for rural areas

-How can we encourage people living in rural communities to use shared mobility solutions for their everyday trips?
-That’s the whole point of the Rural mobility stations experiment launched in Finistère.
-This street furniture conceived by AREP for rural areas was designed to spotlight new transport solutions, such as cargo bikes, long tail bikes or electric cars, for local communities.
-Flagpoles also point out the possibility for hitchhiking and car-sharing.
-MAMs thus challenge the habit people living in rural areas have of taking their car for short trips.
+How can we encourage people in rural communities to use shared mobility solutions for their everyday trips?
+That’s the whole point of the Rural mobility stations experimented in two villages in Finistère, northwest France.
+Designed by AREP specifically for rural areas, these stations feature innovative, alternative transport options: cargo bikes, long tail bikes, electric cars and even flagpoles, marking them as designated spots for hitchhiking and car-sharing.
+This innovative shared mobility infrastructure aims to challenge the entrenched rural habit of using private cars for short trips.

 ACTIMOB: the truck that brings together shops and public services